pinecone-io/pinecone-python-client/CONTRIBUTING.md

 The Pinecone Python client therefore supports Poetry as its primary means of enabling a consistent local development experience.
 This guide will walk you through the setup process so that you can:
 1. Make local changes to the Pinecone Python client that are separated from your system's Python installation
-2. Make local changes to the Pinecone Python client that are immediately reflected in other applications that `import pinecone`
+2. Make local changes to the Pinecone Python client that are immediately reflected in other local code that imports the pinecone client
 3. Track all your local changes to the Pinecone Python client so that you can contribute your fixes and feature additions back via GitHub pull requests

 ### Step 1.
 Fork the Pinecone python client repository